Which Planet Orbits On Its Side

 Beyond the Giant Impact: Other Contributing Factors

 The gravitational interactions with other planets during the early stages of the solar system's formation might have also played a minor role.
-However, these interactions alone are unlikely to account for the magnitude of Uranus's tilt.
+Even so, these interactions alone are unlikely to account for the magnitude of Uranus's tilt.
 It’s most likely a combination of a major impact and minor gravitational perturbations that led to the unique configuration we observe today.

 Uranus’s Atmosphere and Composition: A Frozen Giant